iammanas/manas/content/posts/django1.md

   - Create model Post
 ```

-2. migrate will take the data from 0001_initial.py folder and it will create a table in our database.
+2. Migrate will take the data from 0001_initial.py folder and it will create a table in our database.

 ``` python
 (venv) manas@dell:~/ManasBlog/blog$ python manage.py makemigrations